Reminiscences from an Unsung Hovhaness Champion...

 LS: Well, we had a long and wonderful relationship over some thirty years, and the fact that we both lived in New York in the early years meant that I got to see him often.

-Yes, in fact we stayed in touch right until the end; I came out to visit him a few times.
+Yes, in fact we stayed in touch until almost the end; I came out to visit him a few times.
 When he shook your hand it was with a gentleness that was almost unearthly, and there was no effort, it was just very natural.
 Right to the end he had a presence that was just otherworldly.
 On one occasion, Hinako [Mrs. Hovhaness] arranged a day for Alan and me to listen to his music.
 Hinako's dedication to Alan was apparent; she gave him an abundance of love and was concerned with all the details in his life, from his nutrition to his music.
 I asked him, "Do you still listen to music?" and Alan responded something like "I do hear Schubert."
 I wrote about that in more detail in the notes from the Saturn live concert-lecture album on Grenadilla Records.

 Well, you can imagine what it was like for me when I first heard his Mysterious Mountain conducted by Fritz Reiner and the Chicago Symphony.
 In addition, I became familiar with Psalm and Fugue, and his famous brass quintet Sharagan and Fugue, in addition to the old MGM Hovhaness recordings.
 And then I played his Divertimento for woodwinds in 1961, when I still didn't know anything about Alan Hovhaness.